 Tom Emmer, David Schweikert, ren Warren Davidson, ed Ted Budd, Bill Foster, Darren Soto, Susan DelBene And Tulsi Gabbard are the delegates who signed the letter.
 One copy of the letter was sent to Manuchehr and another to Kenneth Blanco, director of the Financial Crimes Network.
 The letter also states that if the law is passed, the Financial Crimes Network will have a six-month period to implement it to allow those affected to take action.
 A part of this letter states:

 There are many complexities in the proposed law, with 24 detailed questions posed by FinCEN.
 It is impossible for the public to be constructive in such a short time.
 Hasty procedures, on the other hand, call into question the correctness of this law.
 This rush will make new legislation vulnerable to legal challenges.

-    In a similar letter, Kevin Bess’s exchange had expressed little concern about the deadline.
-In a letter to Kevin Bass, FinCEN was asked to extend the consultation period to answer 24 questions that were on the minds of stakeholders.
-In another part of his letter, Kevin Base states that the Office of the Office for Combating Financial Crimes is in a hurry to meet the expectations of this exchange to cooperate with this institution.
+In a similar letter, Coin Bess’s exchange had expressed little concern about the deadline.
+In a letter to Coin Bass, FinCEN was asked to extend the consultation period to answer 24 questions that were on the minds of stakeholders.
+In another part of his letter, Coin Base states that the Office of the Office for Combating Financial Crimes is in a hurry to meet the expectations of this exchange to cooperate with this institution.
 Representatives of Congress announced in this letter: